 Step 5: Build the Wall

-If you're working with a fire ring, place it back in the center of the pit area on top of the new gravel, stones or pebbles.
-Begin adding the first layer of bricks around the ring or line up the bricks with edge of the trench and be sure to include masonry adhesive between each one.
+If you're working with a fire ring, place it back in the center on top of the new foundation.
+Begin adding a layer of bricks around the ring or line them up with the edge of the trench and be sure to include masonry adhesive between each one.

-As you build upwards, check that the each piece is flush with the others and be sure to stagger the seams of the bricks between each layer.
+As you build upward, check that the each piece is flush with the others and be sure to stagger the seams of the bricks between each layer.
 More adhesive can be added between the layers for enhanced stability.
-If you have a rubber mallet on hand, use it to tap each brick into place while you work.
+If you have a rubber mallet, use it to tap each brick into place while you work.